Women's Gravel Cycling Camp

 Trip Description

-The Gifford Pinchot Women’s Gravel Camp is a special opportunity for women to ride with, learn from, and be guided by other women.
+We’re calling this a “recon” because you’ll be helping us dial in our routes for future trips.
 Comova Cycling will handle all of the logistics so you can focus on the riding.
-You’ll ride incredible gravel routes by day with our guides and support, then share meals and spend each night at the River Front Lodge in Trout Lake, WA.
+You’ll ride incredible gravel routes by day then share meals and spend each night at the River Front Lodge in Trout Lake, WA.

 TRIP TYPE